1. Know Your Audience

 Never take for granted that just because you set something up and did preliminary testing that it will work.
 Ensure you test with the scenarios and data you agreed upon with the customer.
 You do not want to get into a session to first find out a set up was missed or you don’t have all the information you need to conduct the CRP.
 Perception is everything.

-Jaret Balter is the Oracle SCM Cloud Practice Manager at Apps Associates LLC.
+Jaret Balter is the Director, Applications Delivery at Apps Associates LLC.
 With 13 years of SCM consulting experience across a wide of range of industries, Jaret brings a track record of implementing successful projects, helping develop more refined business processes and training clients to leverage the most out of their ERP system and solutions.